nasa/harmony-browse-image-generator/README.md

 as part of a CI/CD pipeline.
 These tests are run for all changes made in a PR against the `main` branch.
 The tests must pass in order to merge the PR.

-The unit tests are also run prior to publication of new library packages and Docker image, when commits including changes to `docker/service_version.txt` are merged into the `main` branch.
-If these unit tests fail, the new version of the Docker image and library package will not be published.
+Unit tests are executed automatically before publishing new library packages and Docker images.
+This occurs when commits containing changes to `docker/service_version.txt` are merged into the `main` branch.
+Failed unit tests prevent the publication of new Docker images and library packages.

 ## Versioning: